Referees chief couldn't believe penalty not given - O'Neil

 In fact, the referee was going to book O'Neil for his protest, in line with the zero tolerance on any managerial aggression towards officials this season.

-"I spoke to Howard Webb every Sunday last season around decisions that didn't go our way," said O'Neil.
+"I spoke to Howard Webb every Sunday last season around decisions that didn't go our way," said ex-Bournemouth manager O'Neil.
 "I felt it was attached to us being Bournemouth.

 "I don't think officials are favouring one side, I just think it is human nature if there is something you are not quite sure on, you, me, everybody would be impacted by the Old Trafford crowd and the fact it is Manchester United.
 But VAR should be able to give a penalty."